This post may contain affiliate links. Please read my disclosure policy.

 To make the cream cheese frosting:

 Beat the butter and cream cheese together until blended.
-Add the powdered sugar and vanilla and beat until smooth.
+Add the powdered sugar and vanilla beating until combined and smooth.

 Spread frosting on top of each cookie.
 Top with chopped or whole pecan halves.
 Refrigerate to set the icing.